 A popular spot for water sports, especially pro surfing, it's another great weekend resort to head to if that’s your thing.
 Although don't worry if it isn't, as slightly more tranquil pursuits such as sea fishing and kite flying are also a Porthleven favourite.
 Having a reputation as one of the most storm-battered places in the UK, this little fishing town is a photographer’s dream for its dramatic photo opportunities and definitely one to head to if you like your holidays out-of-season and with an edge.
 Smaller than its big foodie sisters Padstow and St Ives, Porthleven still packs a punch in the food department with some excellent restaurants and other superb places to grab something to refuel - it even has its own food festival if you want to meet a few celeb chefs and learn how to cook up that excellent local crab.

-Check out our guide to all things Porthleven before you head off.
+Check out our guide to things to do in Porthleven before you head off.

 About the town: